fastvideo/gpu-camera-sample/README.md

 # gpu-camera-sample
 Camera sample application with realtime GPU processing

+<p>This is an implementation of standard image processing pipeline for camera applications.
+Processing is done on NVIDIA GPU to speedup the performance.
+The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera.</p>

+<p>Currently the software is working with XIMEA cameras.
+Soon we are going to add support of JAI and Imperx cameras.</p>

 <h3>The software has the following architecture</h3>
 <ul>
   <li>Thread for GUI and visualization (app main thread)</li>